turingschool-examples/backend_mod_1_prework/day_3/questions.md

 1. What is a conditional statement?
 Give three examples.

 A statement that is written to yield a true or false answer.
-*if Georgia goes outside, then she will chase a squirrel.
+- If Georgia goes outside, then she will chase a squirrel.
-*if Georgia stays inside, then she will roll on her back and demand belly rubs *if Georgia does not stay inside or go outside, then she is taking a ride in the car.
+- If Georgia stays inside, then she will roll on her back and demand belly rubs
+- If Georgia does not stay inside or go outside, then she is taking a ride in the car.

 1. Why might you want to use an if-statement?